marcelodmc3/super-metroid-desktop-item-randomizer/README.md

 # super-metroid-desktop-item-randomizer
-Super Metroid Item Randomizer that works offline on Windows 32/64
+Super Metroid Item Randomizer that works offline on Windows 32 or 64 bits